Activities that are performed indoors can be marked as a Stationary Trainer or Treadmill on the Strava website.

-If you have this accessory data, you will also be able to view Premium features such as heart rate zone breakdown and power analysis.
+If you have this accessory data, you will also be able to view Summit features such as heart rate zone breakdown and power analysis.
 If you don't have any accessory data, then there may not be a performance graph but you will still get credit for your elapsed time.

 Activities from Virtual Trainers:

 Simulated data is not eligible for cycling and running segment leaderboards.
 Activities recorded with software such as Zwift, BKOOL, Tacx, and others need to be categorized as Virtual Rides or Virtual Runs or marked as private.
 Virtual Rides and Runs are only eligible for select Partner Challenges at this time.

 If you cycle indoors with sensors for speed, cadence or power, it is best to disable the GPS on your device while recording a stationary activity.
 This will help with correct analysis of your data such as distance and speed.

 If you didn't record your indoor session with a device, you can still enter the data manually on Strava.

 You'll get the credit for the training and all you have to do is enter the basic fields like duration, time of day, date, and distance.
 To create a manual activity go to "Upload Activity" on your account and choose "Upload an activity manually".